-1.05: Criteria for Assessment and Approval of Charter Applications, Awarding of Charters

-(1) Criteria for Assessment and Approval of Charter Applications.
-The Department will review charter applications to ensure that the applicant has, at a minimum, demonstrated the ability:
+Evaluation and Approval of Charter Applications.
+The Department reviews applications to ensure that the applicant has, at a minimum, demonstrated the capacity:

-(a) to further the purposes for establishment of charter schools specified in M.G.L. c.
+to further the purposes for establishment of charter schools specified in M.G.L. c.
 71, § 89;

-(b) to conform with M.G.L. c.
-71, § 89, and all other applicable laws and regulations, including any guidelines the Board may issue, and including those related to English learners and students with disabilities;
+to conform with M.G.L. c.
+71, § 89, and all other applicable laws and regulations, including any guidelines the Board may issue, and including those related to English language learners and students with disabilities;

-(c) to assure that the charter school will meet its enrollment projections through demonstration of support for the proposed charter school in the communities from which students would be likely to enroll;
+to meet its enrollment projections through demonstration of support for the proposed charter school in the communities from which students would be likely to enroll;

-(d) to assure that the charter school will implement its recruitment and retention plan;
+to implement its recruitment and retention plan;

-(e) to assure that the charter school will involve parents/guardians as partners in the education of their children;
+to involve parents and guardians as partners in the education of their children;

-(f) to describe how elements of the proposed program, either separately or as a whole, or other aspects of the school, will enhance options for students in the district(s) served;
+to develop a proposed program that enhances options for students in the district(s) served;

-(g) to demonstrate that the applicant will collaborate with the school districts from which it draws students, if a Commonwealth charter, and with other schools in its district, if a Horace Mann charter, to disseminate innovative practices;
+to collaborate with and disseminate innovative practices to the school districts from which it draws students, if a Commonwealth charter, and with other schools in its district, if a Horace Mann charter;

-(h) to develop a management structure and plan which enables the charter school to achieve the goals and mission set forth in its charter, including the selection, role, and responsibilities of the board of trustees;
+to develop a management structure and plan which enables the charter school to achieve the goals and mission set forth in its charter, including information about proposed board members and the selection, roles, and responsibilities of the board of trustees;

+to develop bylaws that govern the board of trustees consistent with M.G.L. c.
+71, § 89; 603 CMR 1.00; and guidelines issued by the Department;

+to develop a management structure and plan that enables the board of trustees to oversee a network of charter schools, including the roles and responsibilities of school leaders and administrators, if applicable;

 to assure that students will meet the same performance standards and assessment requirements set by the Board for students in other public schools;

-to develop an accountability plan that meets criteria established by the Department, at the end of the first year of the school's charter, establishing specific five-year performance objectives to help measure the school's progress and success in raising student achievement, establishing a viable organization, and fulfilling the terms of its charter;
+to develop an accountability plan that meets criteria established by the Department, at the end of the first year of the school's charter, establishing five-year performance objectives to help measure the school's progress and success in fulfilling the terms of its charter;

 to administer its educational programs, school operations, and finances effectively;